About me

 I’ve taught workshops and short courses for universities, secondary schools, libraries and city councils across Australia on topics like poetry, zine-making, music journalism and how to scam free stuff.

-If you would like to book me for some kind of public appearance or workshop thingy, schools and libraries should contact Booked Out.
-Other people can contact me via the reply form at the bottom of this page.
+If you would like to book me for a performance or workshop, schools and libraries should contact Booked Out Speakers Agency.
+Other people can contact me via adamford {escargot} iinet {and a dot} net {and another dot} au, or the reply form at the bottom of this page.

 It might be kinda cool to be a Sales Rep at Cambridge Uni Press, though.
 Like I imagine they’d be in a good position to read plenty of books!